DigitecGalaxus/ProjectsRuler/README.md

 `new ReferenceRule(@"*", @"SomeNugetPackage", RuleKind.Forbidden, description: "Package version 1.2.3 is forbidden.", version="1.2.3")`

 # Enforcing rules
 In order to enforce rules, the ReferencesRuler is used.
 There are two separate methods for project and for package references.
 It is highly modular and extensible.
 You can use parsers and runners that suits your use case the best.
-Here is the tipical .NET use case.
+Here is the typical .NET use case.
 ```
         [Test]
         public void ItIsNotAllowedToReferenceProjectAFromProjectB()